-Aczone is the brand name for the drug dapsone and is a topical acne treatment gel that you apply directly to your skin.
-It’s an effective treatment for non-severe acne and is particularly useful for inflammatory acne on both the face and the body.
+Aczone is the brand name for the drug dapsone and is a topical medicine for acne gel that you apply directly to your skin.
+It's an effective treatment for non-severe acne and is particularly useful for inflammatory acne on both the face and the body.
 Aczone is a prescription acne medication used primarily to treat red, angry, inflamed cases of acne.

 It will wash off, but if you're going out, then you can avoid this by applying one cream in the morning, and the other at night.

-It’s unsafe for use in pregnancy and whilst breastfeeding, so always let your doctor know if you’re planning to become or you are pregnant.
+Aczone is unsafe for use in pregnancy and whilst breastfeeding, so always let your doctor know if you're planning to become or you are pregnant.